AchabHanna/Nespresso/README.md

 # Nespresso

-design and integration of the nespresso website Deployed here
+## design and integration of the nespresso website

 ⬇️ How to install
 Clone the repository In the project directory, run: